The Laminas Project

 - The Expressive subproject, which becomes Mezzio.

-The Technical Steering Committee will initially be composed by current members of the Zend Framework Community Review Team, along with other folks who are helping us during the transition.
-Its role will be to make decisions about what we maintain, what milestones to work on, who has commit access to specific repositories, and the general technical direction of the project.
+The Technical Steering Committee's primary role is to make decisions about what we maintain, what milestones to work on, who has commit access to specific repositories, and the general technical direction of the project.

 The Governing Board will consist of representatives from member companies, as well as one or more TSC members.
 The Board will be responsible for establishing the governance structure and general project oversight including business decisions, budgets, organizing events and working groups, providing marketing support to the project, and handling IP or legal issues as they arise.